 From the moment you arrive, you will understand why this hybrid online and live events festival is so loved by filmmakers.
-In its 8th year, the social-issues-oriented Willson Oakville Film Festival gives local, Canadian and international filmmakers a chance to participate in a truly community-oriented festival.
+In its 8th year, the social-issues-oriented Oakville Film Festival gives local, Canadian and international filmmakers a chance to participate in a truly community-oriented festival.

 We offer an intimate and effective networking event for filmmakers (conducted through digital and live networking events and workshops, panels, and Master Classes), as well as an immersive experience for our audiences.
 We recognize filmmakers in all genres who tell great stories, celebrate diversity and explore social issues, while sparking meaningful discussion.

-Our thought-provoking films about the human condition, speak to the diverse social issues that impact our community, including women’s issues, environmental issues, Indigenous issues, ageism, to addiction and mental illness, to topics such as bullying, or human trafficking.
+Our thought-provoking films about the human condition, speak to the diverse social issues that impact our community, including women’s issues, environmental issues, Indigenous issues, family stories, ageism, addiction and mental illness, and topics such as bullying, or human trafficking.
 Our selections include Canadian and international feature films, short films, documentaries, and webisodes.

 We have a strong history of attracting diverse filmmakers from around the world, who attend the event to talk directly with audiences about their work, in a friendly, intimate and inspirational environment.
 Our Industry Days, which have expanded to a monthly event, bring filmmakers together to learn, collaborate and socialize with like-minded individuals who share the same passion for films.

 Supporting local filmmakers and giving them an opportunity to showcase their films in front of a supportive audience is very important to us.
-We also encourage indigenous, female and culturally diverse filmmakers to submit their films to this inclusive event.
+We also encourage women, indigenous and BIPOC filmmaker to submit their films to this inclusive event.
 For 2020, the juried competitive festival awards programme has been expanded to include over 10 different awards.

 Our website is www.offa.ca.

 1. Best Feature Film or Documentary Award: features a cash prize, as well as an industry equipment package for filmmakers.

 2. Best Short Film: features a cash prize, as well as an industry equipment package for filmmakers.